 Ernest Johnson is a choral conductor and music educator who has worked with singers and musicians of all ages for more than 40 years.
 He taught advanced placement music theory for 30 years in high schools in New York and Virginia.
 He has served as the director of adult choirs at Aldersgate United Methodist Church in Alexandria, Virginia, is an adjunct professor at George Mason University, and active as a guest conductor, teacher, and clinician throughout the Washington area.
-Since 2019, he has been the director of the Associates’ Boomers Chorus.
+Since 2019, he has been the director of the Associates’ Smithsonian Chorus.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.